-Note: Raspberries are available in the spring season from late January - late April.
+Note: Raspberries are available in the Spring season.
 During other months they will show up as out of stock.
 Sign up for notifications to get a reminder in January when raspberries will be back in stock!

 Here are some of the gifts of this amazing plant:

 1) SCRUMPTIOUS BERRIES!
 This raspberry gives us 2 crops of scrumptious raspberries faithfully every year!
 The first crop is in June and the 2nd, larger windfall of yummy raspberries comes September through frost.
 We had raspberries until the end of November last year!

 2) HORMONE BALANCING TEA - We also harvest the leaves of this beautiful raspberry to make tea.
 Raspberry leaf tea is known to contain nutrients which help to nourish the hormonal system and help women's bodies feel their best.
 It makes a light, delicious tea which gives you a powerful dose of antioxidants and feel-good minerals.

 |GROWING ZONES||USDA ZONES 4-9 (Not sure?
 Find your growing zone here)|

 FROM BARE-ROOT: Plant directly in garden soil once it is workable in spring.
 Bury root with 3-4'' stalk above ground.
 You can often see where the hairs of the raspberry stalk begin, this is the ground level best for planting at this level.
 Each year they will grow and spread into stronger more abundant berries.
 We notice in the first year roots grow mostly leaves, wonderful for tea, followed by stronger fruiting canes the following years.